 The first-ever cricket test between Australia and Afghanistan has been postponed.

-Australia postponed a historic first-ever cricket Test against Afghanistan on Friday, citing fears that the country’s ruling Taliban dictatorship would prohibit women from participating in the sport.
+Australia postponed its first-ever cricket Test against Afghanistan on Friday, citing fears that the country’s ruling Taliban dictatorship will prohibit women from participating in the sport.

 Following discussions with “relevant stakeholders,” Australia’s cricketing authorities have determined that the men’s Test scheduled for Hobart later this month will not take place as planned.

-Women are also forbidden from going to school and other public positions under the regime’s strict interpretation of Islamic law.
+Women are also forbidden from attending to school and most other public responsibilities under the regime’s strict interpretation of Islamic law.

-Senior Australian cricketers have stated that if the de facto ban on women’s cricket stays in place, the Test should be scrapped.
+Senior Australian players have stated that if the de facto ban on women’s cricket is maintained, the Test should be scrapped.

 Afghanistan’s men are presently competing in the T20 World Cup, but they have been told that if they do not field a team in the 2019 women’s World Cup in New Zealand, they will face an international ban.